 Self-Doubt & The Big Question Mark

 “Great question.
 Two answers.

-The first is, read my book!
+The first is to read my book!

 This is why these women reached the top of their industry and field.
 They were more like the guy with backwards baseball cap watching ESPN, they just applied to grad school, they asked for the raise, they ran for mayor against the guy who is running because he wants to change the zoning laws to accommodate his desire to add another parking lot to his car dealership.
 They said, “Fuck it.
 I want to start my own ad agency.
 I am sick of working for people that don’t give a shit about me or my ideas!”
 They don’t reflect on how to break the glass ceiling.
-They work on their self-doubt and acknowledge their experience, talent, training and self-worth!”
+They work on their self-doubt and acknowledge their experience, talent, training, and self-worth!”

 The room fell silent as she stopped speaking.
 Nothing.
 She just stood there at the podium in front of the room full of students, faculty and community members.
-A moment or so later, the young lady who asked the question stood with tears in her eyes rolling down her cheeks and started clapping.
-As did pretty much every other female in the room, plus a few men!
+A moment or so later, the young lady who asked the question stood with tears in her eyes rolling down her cheeks and started clapping as did pretty much every other female in the room, plus a few men!
 I did as well.

+Self-Doubt & The Big Question Mark